Dylan Moore (footballer): AFL career

 After a career best 2024 season which saw Moore kick 36 goals and finish 2nd in the AFL for goal assists, he was awarded his first All-Australian blazer, being named in the forward pocket.

+Moore kicked a goal after the final siren to draw the game for Hawthorn against Collingwood in round 8, 2026.
+Moore had another shot at goal after the final siren to win the game for Hawthorn against Collingwood in round 23, 2026, but it fell short, resulting in the second consecutive draw between the two teams.

 Statistics

-Updated to the end of 2025.
+Updated to the end of 2026.